Washington’s Kalen DeBoer to replace Nick Saban as Alabama football coach

+The 49-year-old DeBoer is a former NAIA coach who led Washington to the national championship game in his second season.
+Now, he takes over a program where Saban made that kind of success an annual expectation.

+While not confirming that DeBoer had been hired, Alabama Athletic Director Greg Byrne posted on X: “The plane has left Seattle.”

-DeBoer replaces Saban, who announced his retirement Wednesday after leading the Crimson Tide to six national championships in 17 seasons.
+Saban announced his retirement Wednesday after leading the Crimson Tide to six national championships in 17 seasons.
+The 72-year-old coach leaves massive shoes to fill and outsized expectations at the program Paul “Bear” Bryant helped build and Saban took to even greater heights.

-DeBoer signed an extension after going 11-2 in 2022, raising his salary to $4.2 million with incremental increases to $4.8 million in the last year of the contract in 2028.
-It also included an increased buyout of $12 million if DeBoer left for a new job.

-Athletic Director Troy Dannen has said he first approached the coach about a new contract in October, soon after Dannen left Tulane for the Washington job.
+Saban also won a national title at LSU and his seven championships are a major college record.
+The Crimson Tide have been in national title contention just about every season since winning their first in 17 years back in 2009, Saban’s third season.

+The task of maintaining that standard falls to a coach with just two years of experience leading a Power Five program.

 The fast-rising DeBoer led the Huskies to a 14-1 record this season.
 Washington won the Pac-12 championship, beat Texas in the College Football Playoff semifinals and lost to No. 1 Michigan 34-13 in the national title game.
 DeBoer was named The Associated Press coach of the year.

-DeBoer led his alma mater Sioux Falls to a 67-3 record from 2005-09 and won three NAIA championships at the small, Baptist-affiliated school in South Dakota’s largest city.
-He later had immediate success at Fresno State, going 12-6 in two seasons from 2020-21.
+DeBoer led his alma mater, Sioux Falls, to a 67-3 record from 2005-09 and won three NAIA championships at the small, Baptist-affiliated school in South Dakota’s largest city.
+He later had immediate success at Fresno State, going 12-6 from 2020-21, with nine wins in his second season.

-At Alabama, he replaces a coach who won a major college record seven national titles, including one at LSU.
-The Crimson Tide have been in national title contention just about every season since winning their first in 17 seasons back in 2009, Saban’s third year.

 Alabama’s short-term expectations won’t change with a team led by quarterback Jalen Milroe and a roster fortified by a string of highly rated recruiting classes.